 One of the best places to spend the winter in Spain is the city of Madrid.
-There are many things to do in the capital, including visiting one of the museums in Madrid, walking through one of the best and oldest Christmas markets in Madrid at Plaza Mayor featuring many stalls selling a variety of winter items and gifts.
+There are many things to do in the capital, including visiting one of the museums in Madrid, and walking through one of the best and oldest Christmas markets in Madrid at Plaza Mayor, and featuring many stalls selling a variety of winter items and gifts.
 It is a great place to get that Christmas feeling!

-Another winter activity to do in Madrid is to admire its Christmas lights hanged everywhere you look.
+Another winter activity to do in Madrid is to admire its Christmas lights hanging everywhere you look.
 These are not regular lights as you see in other cities.
 Spain’s best artists and designers come together to create a display of lights that should be unforgettable.

-By Dym Abroad
+Recommended by Dym Abroad

 Zaragoza is one of the most underrated cities in Spain.
 Indeed, the capital of Aragon has so much to offer.
 Due to its location between Barcelona and Madrid, it’s a great stopover option if you plan on doing a roundtrip.

-When visiting Zaragoza, spend at least one day in the city, however, it’s recommended to spend at least 2-3 days to get to know the sights of Zaragoza even better.
+When visiting Zaragoza, spend at least one day in the city; however, it’s recommended to spend at least 2-3 days to get to know the sights of Zaragoza even better.

 The most famous places in the city are the Moorish Palace Aljafería and the Basílica del Pilar.
-The remarkable Pilar is not only the largest baroque church in all of Spain but also the landmark of Zaragoza.
+The remarkable Pilar is not only the most significant baroque church in all of Spain but also the landmark of Zaragoza.
 The basilica impresses its visitors with colorful and stunning details from the outside and inside.

 But Plaza del Pilar, on which the basilica is located, is also a popular attraction because this is where the Christmas market takes place in winter.
 In addition to handicrafts, you can find all kinds of yummy snacks and even mulled wine, like the one common in Central Europe.
 Above it, you can discover festive lights and a vast nativity scene that you can walk through.

-By Vicki Viaja
+Recommended by Vicki Viaja

-Moreover, during winter bustling Christmas markets come to life and flow out into the streets around Central Market, Market Square, and the Silk Exchange building.
+Moreover, during winter, bustling Christmas markets come to life and flow out into the streets around Central Market, Market Square, and the Silk Exchange building.
 During this time of the year, you’ll also find an ice-skating rink and carousel in the famous Plaza del Ayuntamiento, while the iconic City of Arts and Sciences becomes a wonderland of food trucks and Christmas cheer.

-Also be sure to visit the arts and crafts fair at Valencia’s iconic Colón Market, where you can meet Santa and Spain’s beloved “Three Kings”.
-You may also want to pop into the Museu Faller de València to see the city’s legendary “ninots”, which are set alight during Valencia’s crazy Las Fallas fiesta (every March).
+Also, be sure to visit the arts and crafts fair at Valencia’s iconic Colón Market, where you can meet Santa and Spain’s beloved “Three Kings.”
+You may also want to pop into the Museu Faller de València to see the city’s legendary “ninots,” which are set alight during Valencia’s crazy Las Fallas fiesta (every March).

 End your days with warming churros con chocolate, or treat yourself to an altogether more fortifying jug of Agua de Valencia, made with cava, vodka, gin, and fresh orange juice from the city’s signature oranges.
 Now that’s what you call a winter escape!

-By Driftwood Journals
+Recommended by Driftwood Journals

 One of the best places to visit during the winter in Spain is the lovely city of Granada in the Andalucía region in the south of the country.

-By The World Was Here First
+Recommended by The World Was Here First

-It’s recommended to visit Seville for 3 days to fully enjoy everything this city has to offer.
+It’s recommended to visit Seville for 3 days to enjoy everything this city has to offer fully.
 Some of the top things to do here include rowing a boat inside Plaza de España, exploring the majestic Royal Alcázar, seeing the tomb of Christopher Columbus in the Seville Cathedral, and climbing up the Giralda Tower.
 The best part about visiting in the winter is that you’ll see tons of beautiful festive lights when walking around these places!

 Don’t miss out on the most popular Christmas market in town – the Feria del Belén de Sevilla.
 You can buy all kinds of gifts for your loved ones there, and it’s also a great place to get a glimpse of the local culture and traditions.
 Make sure to also stop by the Exposición y Vento de Dulces, which takes place at the Royal Alcázar.
 There, you’ll find local convents giving out delicious homemade sweets!

-By The Diary of a Nomad
+Recommended by The Diary of a Nomad

 Cordoba is a great sunny destination to spend a couple of days in Spain in winter.
 Daytime temperatures are around 14-16 degrees celsius and fall to 4 degrees on the coldest nights.
 Moreover, the region also sees very little rainfall, while most days are bright with clear skies.